Tax advisor for self-employed persons

 As a self-employed person, you want to focus on your core business.
-A tax advisor for self-employed people takes care of bookkeeping, tax returns and annual financial statements — precisely and in compliance with GoBD.
-With Integral's platform and partner tax advisor, you save time and take advantage of tax benefits.
+A tax advisor for self-employed people takes care of accounting, tax returns, and annual financial statements—accurately and in compliance with GoBD.
+With Integral's platform and partner tax advisors, you save time and take advantage of tax benefits.

-We show you the advantages of professional tax advice, how the costs are made up, what documents your tax advisor needs, what distinguishes freelancers and traders, and what risks you face if you do not have an advisor at all.
+We show you the advantages of professional tax advice, how the costs are structured, what documents your tax advisor needs, how freelancers and tradespeople differ, and what risks you face if you do without an advisor altogether.

 A self-employed tax advisor takes care of the bookkeeping, reminds you of deadlines and gives you more space for your core business.